eekcoopuw/jobmon/docsource/quickstart.rst

 A Workflow is further uniquely identified by a set of WorkflowArgs which are required if the Workflow is to be resumable.

-For more about the objects go to the :doc:`Workflow and Task Reference <jobmon.client>` or :doc:`Executor Parameter Reference <jobmon.client.execution>`
+For more about the objects go to the :doc:`Workflow and Task Reference <api/jobmon.client>` or :doc:`Executor Parameter Reference <api/jobmon.client.execution>`

 .. note::
     The following example is the easiest way to create a Workflow that is backwards compatible